canmet-energy/ASHP-Sizing-and-Selection-Tool/README.md

 ```
 conda activate <path_to_your_environment>
 ```
-* Launching the Jupyter Notebook App:
+* Launch the Jupyter Notebook App:
 ```
 jupyter notebook
 ```